mozzius/arbitra/docs/Arbitra.md

 ##### Picking a curve

-I found the very useful website [http://safecurves.cr.yp.to]() (which has a very cool domain name) that has a list of many of the elliptic curves that have been found.
+I found the very useful website http://safecurves.cr.yp.to that has a list of many of the elliptic curves that have been found.
 It also rates their security based on several different factors.
 Interestingly `secp256k1`, the curve Bitcoin uses, is not rated as safe.

 However, before we pick a curve, there is something that needs to be mentioned about curves - there are different kinds.
 All the work so far has been for **Weierstrass curves** - curves with the equation $y^2 = x^3 +ax +b$ that satisfy the equation $4a^3+27b^2 \neq 0$.

 Elliptic curves can take other forms, such as the **Edwards curves** of the form $x^2 + y^2 = 1 + dx^2y^2$

 Since using other curve forms would require redoing a lot of our maths, and converting from one curve type to another is very complex (I tried), I decided just to use a Weierstrass curve.
-Although none were deemed safe by [http://safecurves.cr.yp.to/](), I decided on `secp256k1`, which is defined as:
+Although none were deemed safe by http://safecurves.cr.yp.to/, I decided on `secp256k1`, which is defined as:
 $$
 y^2 = x^3+7 \pmod {115792089237316195423570985008687907853269984665640564039457584007908834671663}
 $$